opendevstack/oc-batch-rollout/README.md

 ## Usage

-oc-batch-rollout is available as a pre-built binary (`obr`) for various operating systems.
+oc-batch-rollout is available as a pre-built binary for various operating systems, see [Installation](#installation).

 Once installed, see `obr --help` for usage.

 As an example, assume you have a Jenkins instance running in many projects, all of which are ending in `-cd`.
 The currently deployed image is `v1`, which you now want to update to`v2`, 10 instances at a time.
 To do this, simply run: